M240 machine gun: M240

 The M240 is adapted as a coaxial machine gun for tanks and 7.62 mm fire power on light armored vehicles.
 The M240 is part of the secondary armament on the U.S. Army M1 series Abrams tank, M2/M3 series Bradley Fighting Vehicle, and the U.S. Marine Corps LAV-25.

 The M240E1 is the U.S. Marine Corps version of the original M240 coaxial/pintle-mounted machine gun that is used on vehicles like the LAV-25.
 It can also be fitted with spade grips for flexible use, like the ones from the M240D.

-The M240C is the right-hand variant on the original coaxial (installed alongside the main weapon) M240, it is identical to the M240 except for the ammunition cover and feed tray.
+The M240C is the right-hand variant on the original coaxial (installed alongside the main machine gun) M240, it is identical to the M240 except for the ammunition cover and feed tray.
 It has a right-handed feed for use on the M2/M3 Bradley Fighting Vehicle and LAV as the coaxial machine gun.
 It is fed from the left on the M1 Abrams and other M1 variant (M1A1, M1A2, M1A2 SEP) tanks.
 The M240C uses a charging cable instead of a charging handle, has a cut-off pistol grip and has a special paddle assembly that allows the trigger to be actuated by means of a solenoid.
 Since the machine gun is not meant to be handled during use, the barrel is fully exposed and must be handled with asbestos mittens during barrel changes.

 The rate of fire of the M240, M240E1, and M240C can be controlled by three different gas regulator settings;